Sunday, 15 December 2013

 Don't let the name fool you!...
 The so-called Industrial Tour which our college batch embarked on this winter, was anything but 'industrial'.
 Amid all the conundrum, with the 'end of the world' Mayan myth turning out to be a poor joke in colloquial terms, and an explosion in the number of debatable topics worldwide, 2012 had an equally exciting finish for us.

-After having enjoyed the Durga Pooja and Diwali festive seasons with friends and family, and the semester witnessing a successful finish for most of us, a ten day rejuvenating tour was all that was needed to keep us psyched and re-energize us for the onset of the brand new year.
+After having enjoyed the Durga Pooja and Diwali festive seasons with friends and family, and the semester witnessing a successful finish for most of us, a ten-day rejuvenating tour was all that was needed to keep us psyched and re-energize us for the onset of the brand-new year.
 First the calm tides of Vishakhapatnam and then the modernity of Bangalore were like a double treat.

 In Vishakhapatnam, although the main purpose of our visit was to tour the Vizag Steel Plant of R.I.N.L, it was quickly over-shadowed by our two day site-seeing trip in which we experienced everything from the majestic Ramanaidu Film Studio and the placid shores of the Ramakrishna Mission Beach (popularly known as R K Beach), to the INS Kursura Submarine Museum.
 We followed it up with a visit to the Borra Caves and the well-known Araku Valley on the final day of our stay at Vizag.
 After ceaseless photo-sessions, it was time to take the satiating experience to our next destination, Bangalore!...